neondatabase/website/content/docs/introduction/monitoring-page.md

 ![working set size chart](/docs/introduction/working_set_size.png)

-Your working set is the frequently accessed or recently used data and indexes that are held in memory (in the [Local File Cache](/docs/extensions/neon#what-is-the-local-file-cache)) for quick access.
+Your working set is recently accessed data and indexes stored in memory (in Neon's [Local File Cache](/docs/extensions/neon#what-is-the-local-file-cache)) for quick access.

-The **Working set size** chart provides a visual representation of how much data from the database is being actively used in memory within different time intervals.
+The **Working set size** chart provides a visual representation of how much data is being accessed in memory over different time intervals.
 Here’s how to interpret each part of the chart:

 - **5m** (5 minutes): This line shows how much data has been accessed from the cache in the last 5 minutes.
-In the chart shown above, the value is 0, meaning no data has been actively accessed or loaded from the cache during this short window.
-- **15m** (15 minutes): Similar to the 5-minute window, this metric tracks data usage in the last 15 minutes.
-In the chart shown above, the value is 0, indicating that no significant database activity occurred in this interval.
+- **15m** (15 minutes): Similar to the 5-minute window, this metric tracks data accessed from the cache over the last 15 minutes.
 - **1h** (1 hour): This line represents the amount of data actively accessed from the cache in the last hour.
-In the chart shown above, the working set size is 325.68 MiB, meaning that during the past hour, this much data has been used from the cache.
-- **Local file cache size**: This is the size of the the cache, which is determined by the size of your compute.
-If you have enabled autoscaling, the size will like change over time as the compute size scales up and down.
+- **Local file cache size**: This is the size of the the Local File Cache (LFC), which is determined by the size of your compute.
+If you have enabled autoscaling, the size will likely change over time as the compute size scales up and down.
+Larger computes offer larger caches.
+For cache sizes, see [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute).

-A low value indicates periods of low database usage within that timeframe.

-A high value suggests that more data has been accessed within that timeframe.

-Ideally, interval values should remain below or close to the Local File Cache size.